 Make research actionable

-Design research is most valuable when it leads to shared understanding.
+Research with people is most valuable when it leads to shared understanding.
 Analysis, synthesis, and sharing help us reflect on the data we’ve collected and determine a course of action that involves the broader team.

 From data to insights